 At age 11, Newton went on his first of six sea voyages with his father, the merchant navy captain.
 During many years at sea, Newton lost the faith of his youth, leading what he described as a wicked life.
 “My sinful propensities gathered strength by habit…I sinned with a high hand, and I made it my study to tempt and seduce others,” Newton wrote in his autobiography, “The Authentic Narrative.”

 At 18, he was forced into service with the Royal Navy, a regimen he hated.
 He deserted but was caught and returned to the ship, where he was put in irons and flogged mercilessly.
 Newton eventually landed with a slave trader named Amos Clow, who owned a plantation on an island off of west Africa.
 But he was treated cruelly by Clow and his African mistress, where he was half starved and often kept in chains.

 When his father discovered where he lived, he arranged for Newton’s passage home on the ship the Greyhound, on which Newton experienced his religious conversion.
 Caught in a brutal severe storm off the coast of Ireland, the old ship breaking apart and about to capsize, Newton began praying for God’s mercy.
-The date was March 10, 1748, an anniversary he marked for the rest of his life.
+He observed the anniversary of that day, March 10, 1748, for the rest of his life.

 Despite his newly revived faith, Newton initially continued sailing slave ships, a highly profitable yet terribly inhumane business, finally quitting when he became too ill to sail.
 He began studying for the ministry and was ordained into the Church of England when he was 39.